MetaVigil

 Works at 3 a.m.
 Same as 3 p.m.
 Needs light Off the wrist for the night

-Tells you something useful Real signals, not a video feed to scrub You watch the footage.
+Tells you something useful Real signals, not a video feed to scrub later You watch the footage.
 After.
 Steps and beeps

 1. Plug it in